-4. SAMPLE SELECTION
+4. Sample Selection

-In exploring well-characterized systems, we began by cross-matching our compositional benchmark sample with published elemental abundance studies for main sequence stars (e.g. Adibekyan et al. 2012; Brewer et al. 2016; Delgado Mena et al. 2021) in search of a host companion with well characterized chemistry.
-We prioritized literature spectroscopic chemical abundance studies of main sequence stars that had a uniform observational and/or reduction set-up to minimize systematics which could contaminate the analysis.
-We found that Brewer et al. (2016) and Rice & Brewer (2020) were inclusive of our sample and produced robust measurements for temperature, gravity, metallicity and abundance over a large sample (> 2,000) of main sequence stars.
-Both works utilized high resolution ($R \sim 70,000$), high signal-to-noise $(S/N \ge 200)$ HIRES spectra from the Keck I telescope.
-In Brewer et al. (2016), one-dimensional (1D) local thermodyamic equilibrium (LTE) models were iteratively fit to observed spectra using the procedure described in Brewer et al. (2015).
-Rice & Brewer (2020) added to this work by using The Cannon, a machine learning technique (Ness et al. 2015; Casey et al. 2016), to build a well-characterized model trained on the data set from Brewer et al. (2016) that was shown to efficiently obtain high-precision stellar parameters with improved speed and accuracy.
-Both of these studies combined provide a uniform and reliable catalogue of stellar parameters and abundances from which we base our study.
+In exploring well-characterized systems, we began by crossmatching our compositional benchmark sample with published elemental abundance studies for main-sequence stars (e.g., Adibekyan et al. 2012; Brewer et al. 2016; Delgado Mena et al. 2021) in search of a host companion with wellcharacterized chemistry.
+We prioritized literature spectroscopic chemical abundance studies of main-sequence stars that had a uniform observational and/or reduction setup, to minimize systematics that could contaminate the analysis.
+We found that Brewer et al. (2016) and Rice & Brewer (2020) were inclusive of our sample and produced robust measurements for temperature, gravity, metallicity, and abundance over a large sample (> 2000) of main-sequence stars.
+Both works utilized high-resolution ($R \sim 70,000$), high signal-to-noise (S/N ≥ 200) HIRES spectra from the Keck I telescope.
+In Brewer et al. (2016), one-dimensional (1D) local thermodynamic equilibrium (LTE) models were iteratively fit to observed spectra using the procedure described in Brewer et al. (2015).
+Rice & Brewer (2020) added to this work by using The Cannon, a machine-learning technique (Ness et al. 2015; Casey et al. 2016), to build a well-characterized model trained on the data set from Brewer et al. (2016) that was shown to efficiently obtain high-precision stellar parameters with improved speed and accuracy.
+Both of these studies combined provide a uniform and reliable catalog of stellar parameters and abundances from which we base our study.

 In Table 2, we outline the compositional benchmarks whose primaries have been thoroughly studied in either Brewer et al. (2016) or Rice & Brewer (2020), a total of 12 stars.
-We use the procedure outlined in Brewer & Fischer (2016) to convert from reported [X/H], the log10 of the solar relative number abundance of an element with respect to hydrogen, to abundance ratios for a given two elements:
+We use the procedure outlined in Brewer & Fischer (2016) to convert from reported [X/H], the \log{10} of the solar relative number abundance of an element with respect to hydrogen, to abundance ratios for a given pair of elements:

-$$X_1/X_2 = 10^{([X_1/H] - (X_1/H){\odot}) - ([X_2/H] - (X_2/H){\odot})}$$ (1)
+$$X_1/X_2 = 10^{([X_1/H] - (X_1/H){\odot}) - ([X_2/H] - (X_2/H){\odot})}.$$ (1)

-We do this for [C/H], [O/H], [Mg/H], [Si/H], [Ca/H] and [Al/H] to determine C/O, Mg/Si and Ca/Al abundance ratios.
-Additionally, we examine these elemental abundances along with [Ti/H] and [V/H] as required inputs of the thermochemical equilibrium procedures detailed in section 6.
+We do this for [C/H], [O/H], [Mg/H], [Si/H], [Ca/H], and [A1/H] to determine C/O, Mg/Si, and Ca/Al abundance ratios.
+Additionally, we examine these elemental abundances along with [Ti/H] and [V/H] as required inputs of the thermochemical equilibrium procedures detailed in Section 6.
 We use the solar elemental abundances published in Lodders (2021).